 The understanding of the pathophysiology of pain continues to evolve.
 When a tissue injury occurs, various physiological and chemical changes happen peripherally and centrally.
 Patients may experience short-term pain (ie, acute pain) or continued pain leading to persistent or chronic pain.
 Pain can be classified by inferred pathophysiology into one of two categories: physiological pain or pathological pain.2 Physiological pain includes nociceptive pain and inflammatory pain.
 Nociceptive pain is characterized as “pain that arises from actual or threatened damage to nonneural tissue and is due to the activation of nociceptors,”1 and inflammatory pain involves activation of the immune system resulting from tissue injury.3 Pathological pain is a maladaptive process, which occurs when the nervous system is not functioning properly; it can present as neuropathic pain or centralized pain.2 Neuropathic pain is characterized as the “abnormal processing of sensory input by the peripheral or central nervous system (CNS).”1 Centralized sensitization is a dysfunction in the CNS in which the pain processing process leads to hypersensitivity and spontaneous pain.3 It is very important for the MTM provider to understand the distinction between nociceptive and neuropathic pain so that therapeutic interventions can be tailored to address the appropriate type of pain.

 Nociceptive pain is a natural response to the injury that is causing the painful stimulus.
 Nociceptive pain can be further divided into two distinct categories: somatic pain and visceral pain.
-Somatic pain is a type of pain that is derived from muscle, skin, bone, or ...
+Somatic pain is a type of pain that is derived from ...